kiebel/wp-teachpress/trunk/readme.txt

 4. Go in the backend to Courses->Settings and click on "Update to ....".

 == Upgrade Notice ==

+= 1.0.0 =
+Please check, if the teachPress database tables has `utf8_general_ci` as collation (or an other utf8 collation), if not, change the collation.

 = 0.85.0 =
 The publication lists are now tables, so it's possible, that the lists looks differently than before.